-The Issues and Opportunities Report has been prepared to understand various challenges we face as a community and the opportunities we can take advantage of in improving our levels of access and choice.
+This Strategy is informed by independent research and analysis, as well as consultation with the community, representatives of community groups, organisations, businesses and Local Government and State Government stakeholders.
+Our strategy showcases our community's voices from artworks, photographs and stories.
+The Key Issues and Opportunities section has been prepared to understand various challenges we face as a community and the opportunities we can take advantage of in improving our levels of transport access and choice.
 Through achieving this, the community will benefit from reduced costs of living, improved health outcomes and increased economic activity.